mainmatter/mainmatter.com/src/posts/2023-05-15-cli-tricks.md

 imageAlt: ""
 ---

-Does your current process to checkout a GitHub branch look something like this?
+Does your current process to checkout a Git branch look something like this?

 - `git branch` or `git branch --list`
 - outputs a non-interactive list of branches